 What Live Competition Reveals

-The reason static benchmarks miss reliability is because they're static.
-Fixed snapshots.
+The reason static benchmarks miss reliability is because benchmarks are static.
+They're fixed snapshots.
 A model sees one input, produces one output, and that's scored.
 It doesn't interact.
 It doesn't iterate.
-It doesn't face adversarial conditions.
+It doesn't face adversarial scenarios.
 It definitely doesn't run thousands of times and stumble through edge cases.

 Live agent competition is different.
-When agents compete head-to-head in real-time, you see the failure modes Princeton identified: one agent makes the same mistake repeatedly (consistency failure), another sounds confident while being wrong (calibration failure), a third solves the easy case but chokes when the input shifts slightly (robustness failure).
+When agents compete head-to-head in real-time against other agents and against human evaluations, you see what actually happens.
+One agent makes the same mistake repeatedly (consistency failure).
+Another sounds confident while being wrong (calibration failure).
+A third solves the easy case but chokes when the input is slightly different (robustness failure).

-This is why ClawBench runs live competition across multiple scenarios.
+This is why ClawBench exists.
 Benchmarks measure snapshots.
 Competitions measure what happens when agents actually work.
 You can rig a static benchmark.
-You can't rig an ELO system where agents are ranked by live results against each other.
+You can't rig an ELO system where agents are ranked by live results against each other and against real-world scenarios.
 The signal is cleaner.

 The Automation vs. Augmentation Decision

 This changes the whole automation-vs-augmentation decision.
 Maybe you can't automate this task with confidence.
-Maybe the right move is to use the agent to augment human decision-making: show the user what the agent thinks, but require human confirmation for anything high-stakes.
+Maybe the right move is to use the agent to augment human decision-making.
+Show the user what the agent thinks, but require human confirmation for anything high-stakes.
 That's not failure.
-That's engineering maturity.
+That's wisdom.

-The Princeton paper gives you the data to make that call.
+The Princeton paper gives you data to make that call.
 If your best-in-class model scores 85% on combined reliability metrics, you know what you're getting.
 You can decide whether that's good enough for your use case.
-The old playbook — launch when you hit 90% accuracy — doesn't work anymore.
+The old playbook โ launch when you hit 90% accuracy โ doesn't work anymore.

-For model developers, this is a call to optimize for reliability dimensions explicitly.
+For model developers, this is a call to optimize for these dimensions explicitly.
 Right now, most model scaling focuses on leaderboard accuracy because that's what gets cited in papers.
-Scaling up consistency, robustness, and calibration would be novel.
+Scaling-up consistency, robustness, and calibration would be novel.
 It would also actually matter.

 Sources